Garlic Parmesan Chicken Wings Recipe

 January is in full swing which means the Super Bowl is just around the corner!

 And unlike most football fans that obsess over the game, all I can think about is a big ole’ platter full of some garlic Parmesan chicken wings!
+(They’re SO much better than your typical ones!)

-But these wings are not fried in unhealthy fat or oils.
+They are not fried in unhealthy fat or oils.
 Nor are they coated in a flour-laden breading.

 This means they’re actually low-carb, keto and completely gluten-free!

 - Wing Portions – You can either buy wingettes, drummettes, or a combination of the two.
-Read below for more information.

 - Garlic – Fresh garlic is best since it is full of the most flavor.
 Garlic powder can be substituted but will not give you nearly the same taste.